What car buyers should know about the coming tax credits for EVs

 The existing federal tax credit doesn’t require that the vehicle be assembled in the U.S. to qualify for a credit.

-If the vehicle you are thinking of buying won’t qualify for the new tax credit because it’s not assembled in the U.S., “it would behoove you to buy it now” and apply for the current credit, Magavern said.
+If the vehicle you are thinking of buying won’t qualify for the new tax credit because it’s not assembled in the U.S., “it would behoove you to buy it now” and apply for the current credit, said Bill Magavern, policy director at the Coalition for Clean Air.